UnbearableFate/LoRI/README.md

 mask_path=/path/to/your/lori-d/code/adapter/masks/0.9_mask.pt
 ```

+## Customizing Base Models and Losses

+LoRI supports a variety of base models and loss functions, which can be found in the [`config/model`](https://github.com/juzhengz/LoRI/tree/main/config/model) and [`config/loss`](https://github.com/juzhengz/LoRI/tree/main/config/loss) directories of the repository.
+To add a new model or loss function, you can simply create a new `.yaml` file in the respective directory.

 ## Acknowledgements

 This project builds on the codebase of [dpo-rlaif](https://github.com/architsharma97/dpo-rlaif) and incorporates code from [lottery-ticket-adaptation](https://github.com/kiddyboots216/lottery-ticket-adaptation).
-We evaluate code generation performance on HumanEval using the [BigCode Evaluation Harness](https://github.com/bigcode-project/bigcode-evaluation-harness).
+We evaluate code generation performance on HumanEval using the [bigcode-evaluation-harness](https://github.com/bigcode-project/bigcode-evaluation-harness).

 ## Citation